reorx/jsoncv/README.md

    - Change all instances of `./src` to `./jsoncv/src`.
    - Change the value of `dataFilename` to your CV data file, for example `cv.json`.
    - Change `renderData.theme` to the theme you want to use.
+   - Change `renderData.primaryColor` to the primary color you want to use.
 8. Copy `./jsoncv/index.html` to `index.html` and change all instances of `./src` to `./jsoncv/src`.
 9. Run `npm run build` to test if everything works.